Driving Directions In Mexico -- The Mexican Gulf Coast Tampico To Veracruz

 The page is to give you a sample of a road log.
 I create road logs for people who order trip-planning services from me.
 They also get the maps.
 This road log is very abbreviated.
 The full road log is several pages.
 I specialize in the Gulf Coast highways of Mexico and will do a bang-up job for you if you hire me for a specialized driving itinerary.

 There is a road log available for immediate download for the Texas border to Tampico.
-Visit our store to order driving maps, road logs or travelogues, hot springs book and Mike's personal trip-planning.
+Visit our store to order driving maps, road logs or travelogs and Mike's personal trip-planning.

 This road log starts at Tampico and continues to Veracruz, Mexico.
+It's part of any Gulf Coast route.
 This driving route or road log takes you down Mexican highway 180.

 Tuxpan, Veracruz (Also Spelled Tuxpam)